lilla-nemeth/chitchat/README.md

 ## Description

 ChitChat is a chat application with socket.io.
-Initially, it was just a test project to create a chat app quickly.
+Initially, it was just a test project to create a chat app quickly with rooms.
 Now I think it deserves a lot more.
 The updated version is coming soon (with database, authentication and so on...)

 🛠 Technologies: JavaScript, TypeScript, React, Next.js, Redux, Socket.io and Node.js.
 UI is made by custom design.
 For styling I used Styled Components.